-PostUp, a small startup that caters to freelancers & remote workers, initially launched as a basic mobile app that allowed its users to share tips and advice related to their remote-first lifestyle.
+PostUp serves freelancers & remote workers as a simple mobile app, allowing its users to share experiences and advice related to their remote-first lifestyle.

-They were increasingly seeing user interest and getting feedback around needing a tool to help them actually locate public places to conduct their work from: digging through internet forums, scanning Google Maps and sifting through reviews, and taking arduous manual steps to try to find a suitable remote work location just wasn't cutting it anymore.
+They were increasingly getting feedback around the need for a tool to help them actually locate public places to conduct their work from: digging through internet forums, scanning Google Maps and sifting through reviews, and taking arduous manual steps to try to find a suitable remote work location just wasn't cutting it anymore.

 • Allows PostUp users to search for remote work locations using targeted filters, all within the app